wenjian80/stackedit/prereq.md.md

  1. An oracle account need to be created. https://profile.oracle.com/myprofile/account/create-account.jspx
  2. Login to https://container-registry.oracle.com,
  3. Click on middleware->soasuite and  accept the agreement.
+You have to see the green tick shown below.

 # Oracle cloud account